Aurangabad, West Bengal: Demographics

-As per 2001 Census of India Aurangabad had a population of 32,134.
+Aurangabad had a population of 32,134.
 Males constitute 50% of the population and females 50%.
 Aurangabad has an average literacy rate of 44%, lower than the national average of 59.5%: male literacy is 52%, and female literacy is 36%.
 In Aurangabad, 19% of the population is under 6 years of.
 Aurangabad also includes Mahendrapur village which has a population of 6979.

 Infrastructure

 According to the District Census Handbook, Murshidabad, 2011, Aurangabad covered an area of 2.77 km^{2}.
 The protected water-supply involved overhead tank, tube well, borwell.
 It had 3099 domestic electric connections.
 Among the medical facilities it had 5 dispensaries/ health centres, 11 medicine shops.
 Among the educational facilities, it had 18 primary schools, 1 middle school, 2 secondary schools, 2 senior secondary schools, 1 general degree college.
 It had 1 recognised shorthand, typewriting, vocational training institution.
 Among the social cultural and recreational facilities it had 1 stadium, 1 auditorium/ community hall.
 It produced beedi, spices, handloom.
 It had branches of 2 nationalised banks, 1 private commercial bank.